stelzinga/MF/MGT_99.Legend.md

                 Sub
                     Drill

-Such a hierarchy enables a detailed level of Planning (also means more maintenance).
+Such *Routine Hierarchy* enables a detailed level of Planning where desired (which also means more maintenance).

 #### Projects
 Projects are composed of one or more Processes that contribute to Change Goals by being performed as a one-off.
 They start at one point in time and complete by an end date.
 The aim of Projects is to change the Run in one of two manners: